galori/galori.github.com/_posts/2025-03-17-debugging-flaky-specs-in-a-github-action-flaky-specs-part-4.md

 ![upterm](assets/images/upterm.gif)

-Note:  Upterm requires proxying an [uptermd](https://github.com/owenthereal/upterm/tree/master/cmd/uptermd) server that is provided for free.
-However if this is unacceptable, you have other options:
+[^1]: Upterm & ngrok require proxying through an [uptermd](https://github.com/owenthereal/upterm/tree/master/cmd/uptermd) server or the ngrok equivalent, which is available for free.
+However if this is unacceptable you have other options:

-1. Run your own uptermd
+1. For upterm, you can run your own uptermd
-2. Configure Github Actions to run on your own containers (via AWS or other), then connect directly
+2. Configure Github Actions to run on your own containers (via AWS/EC2 or similar), then connect directly